alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 The initial neural network - the **Frank Rosenblatt's perceptron** was doing this and could only do this - that is finding a solution if and only if the input set was linearly separable.

-## And the first AI Winter

- Note that the fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert in a famous paper,that showed that it was impossible for these classes of network to learn such non seperable feature sets.

- This led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.
+ Note that the fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.

  ![linearseperable]

 ## Modelling of the Perceptron

 Here is how the Rosenblatt's perceptron is modelled

   ![perceptron2][7]